The Marks of Faithful and Effective Authorized Ministers

 Theological Praxis

-Throughout my ministerial journey, I have earnestly engaged in theological reflection and engagement, considering it an integral part of my ministerial identity.
-This commitment to deep theological understanding – both through scripture and other voices through which God is still speaking – has been woven into my teaching, preaching, and leadership within the church and broader community.
-My theology and practice of ministry are rich and varied, but consistently aligned with the principles outlined in the UCC Manual on Ministry, ensuring that my work is rooted in the Church's established frameworks and values.
+Throughout my ministerial journey, I have earnestly engaged in theological reflection as an integral component of my ministerial identity.
+I believe that a healthy sense of self as a leader is shaped by a continuous dialogue between ancient scripture and the "still-speaking" voice of God in the contemporary world.
+This commitment to deep theological understanding is woven into my teaching, preaching, and leadership within the local church and the broader community.
+My theology and practice of ministry are consistently aligned with the principles outlined in the UCC Manual on Ministry, ensuring that my work is rooted in our denomination's established frameworks while remaining open to the evolving needs of the Body of Christ.

 Working Together for Justice and Mercy